The good life is a process, not a state of being. It is a direction, not a destination - Carl Rogers

 Dr. Bob Davis is a licensed psychologist who facilitates ketamine-assisted therapy sessions at Sapience.
 He received his doctorate from Rutgers University and completed postdoctoral fellowships in both Behavioral Medicine and Trauma at Harvard University Medical School.
 Dr. Davis has completed multiple trainings in the psychotherapeutic use of ketamine, including Ketamine-enhanced Internal Family Systems (K-IFS) psychotherapy at Sapience.
 He is passionate about the psychedelic renaissance and its steady stream of research demonstrating the profound benefits psychedelics can have on growth and connectedness.
 Knowing that Ketamine-Assisted Psychotherapy (KAP), in particular, can free up the imagination to allow for new insights and creative problem-solving beyond psychotherapy alone, Dr. Davis is honored to be an agent of positive change for those ready to engage in deep, transformational healing.
 Away from the Sapience office, Dr. Davis continues his passion for exploring the neuroplastic capabilities of the human brain as the director of a neurotherapy assessment and treatment clinic in Hadley, MA.
 Away from all offices, Dr. Davis enjoys spending time with his daughters, listening to and playing music, and being outdoors camping, whitewater kayaking and hang gliding.

-Laurie Rhoades, MSW, LICSW
+Eve Bogdanove, MSW, LICSW